Chelo-ad/Temperature_around_the_World/README.md

 This project have as main objective understand how mean temperature per year is different in different places of earth.

--I made an heat map to undertand how the temperature is distribute around the world.
+-I made a heat map to undertand how the temperature is distribute around the world.

 -I calculated the variation of temperature during the year in the main cities around th globe